akuhara/MC3deconv/README.md

 ---

 # Sample datasets
 There are two sample datasets, which may be useful for testing the program.
-These are the same data as used in Akuhara et al. (2019)
+These are the same data as used in [Akuhara et al. (2019)](#Reference).

 * Sample1: Synthetic data in `sample1`
 * Sample2: Real OBS data in `sample2`